Review: DL Killer Vito cycling shoes take a good kicking

 That’s what you get from being made in Italy, with each shoe informed by generations of shoemaking experience and a pedigree in creating some of Italy’s finest inline skates.
 We can thank former Italian pro cyclist and 2007 Giro d’Italia winner Danilo Di Luca for the DL Killer brand, because it’s his, born of a career racing in shoddy footwear, presumably.

-Which goes some way to explaining why these look so amazing and remain so bombproof.
+Which goes some way to explaining why DL Killer Vito shoes look so amazing and remain so bombproof.

 I’m not going to go dancing in puddles with them again any time soon hopefully, but it’s reassuring to know that something of such obvious craftsmanship can take a good dunking if I get caught out.